 The other settings you see do random things, some of which I don't know yet.
 The configuration for the "obj_checkpoint_emergency" I have shown above is for a ? box that turns into a Checkpoint if you die too many times.
 The "5" in the 0x288 box identifies which previous Checkpoint it is linked to (the related Checkpoint will also have a 5 in this field).
 The 3072 seems to dictate what kind of box it is before it turns into a Checkpoint.

-This interface is what you see upon selecting the files that
+This interface is what you see upon selecting the files that seem to handle the information that renders objects. |

 This following section is currently incomplete and contains the infamous draw lists that I like to complain about.
 Draw List 1 indicates when objects should stop drawing, and Draw List 2 indicates when they should start.
 If you examine the hex, they indicate at what camera position the object will be going off/coming back onto the screen, so they can be used to make rendering VERY efficient by rendering EXACTLY what needs to be rendered only at any given time.
 The "positions" field shown is actually the route that the camera follows through the level and is directly related to the draw lists.